davidiswhat/AnimeIllustrationRecognizer/README.md

 AnimeIllustrationRecognizer is an application to recognize Anime characters and tags (labels) for a given illustration.

 # Installation Instructions
-We apologize as we do not have a convenient way to install all the package dependencies needed nor do we have them listed.
+We apologize as we do not have a convenient way to install all the package dependencies needed nor do we have them all listed.

 A major one used was Tensorflow.

+- After installation, run MainWindow.py

 # Usage